Create a Website Account - Manage notification subscriptions, save form progress and more.

 Your food service license expires every April 30.
 A renewal application will be sent to you in the mail.
 If you do not receive one by April 1st, please contact our office at 734-222-3800 to avoid late fees.

 If you have any questions, please contact Washtenaw County Environmental Health at 734-222-3800.
 We are more than happy to help guide you through this process!
 In addition, there are a lot of online resources available to help you.
-Restaurants in Michigan are regulated under the Michigan Food Law of 2000 and the 2005 FDA Food Code.
+Restaurants in Michigan are regulated under the Michigan Food Law of 2000 and the Michigan Modified Food Code.
 Becoming familiar with these requirements as well as taking a class in safe food handling will help you understand the inspection process.